kentv0/devop-projects/infrastructure/README.md

     * Follow the instructions to complete the installation
 3. Verify Installation
     * Open a ```Terminal```
-    * Enter the following command:
+    * Show Docker version with the command:
         ```tcsh
         $ docker version
         ```